partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Cukeman: I'll scrub your cucumberbumps clean off yas!

-Barley: *Jumps into hole in tree*
+Barkley: *Jumps into hole in tree*

-Barley: *Emerges from another hole*
+Barkley: *Emerges from another hole*

-Clock: Ah, Barley!
+Clock: Ah, Barkley!
 I see, the holes must be connected.

 Cukeman: O-ho!
 Prince Pup's come out to play, cuke.

-Barley: *grrr, wan!*
+Barkley: *grrr, wan!*

 Cukeman: Oi, Prince Puppy.
 One thing about us cukes is we loooooooooooove riddles-cuke.